jonahwilliams/haskell-stuff/week-1/README.md

 but this is actually nice.
 I can just write code without worrying if someone already wrote a package for it!

+### Quicksort is super easy now (well, easier)

 Writing some familiar sorting algorithms was extremely gratifying, all the implementation details just sort of fall away, leaving you with the essence.
 Lists and Trees have been fun so far, but I fear I'll soon have to venture into something a bit more advanced.
 I'm not really sure If I actually know how to write Heaps or RB Trees or if I've just memorized some code.
 One way or another, I'll figure out how to do it in Haskell.

+### (this (isn't (a (lisp x))))
 At this point my code is probably more verbose than necessary; I'm aware of `.` and `$` but I'm not quite comfortable using them yet.
 I also have hlint providing me some pro-tips on the DL.  `not (elem x)` -> `notElem x`, awesome.